qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Taking notes is one way to mitigate the unreliable memory issue.

 **Every time a messsage is relayed through a person, some of its information gets lost, and some noise gets added**.
 The person relaying the message will add their own understanding (which can be misleading), and omit the information that they think is not important (but can be actually important).
-This issue is very common in big corporation and governments. **Good communication requires reducing middlemen**. [^about_pdf]
+This issue is very common in big corporation and governments. **Good communication requires reducing middlemen**.

-[^about_pdf]: PDF is harder to edit than other document formats.
-This can be a good trait when you don't want information relayers to modify your document.
-(Note that it's not a perfect solution.
-Others can still ask AI to transcribe screenshots, take text snippets and form new documents.
-It only increases difficulty of modifying.)

 People usually remember the "special" things well.
 This is an information compression mechanism that filters out the unimportant details.